huggingface/blog/agents.md

 Thus when during problem-solving the agent needs a specific skill, it can just rely on an appropriate tool from its toolbox.

 Experimentally, the agent framework works extremely well, often allowing to obtain state-of-the-art performance on benchmarks.
-For instance, have a look at [[list benchmarks]].
+For instance, have a look at [the top submissions for HumanEval](https://paperswithcode.com/sota/code-generation-on-humaneval): they are agent systems.

 ## Our approach